 In addition, the very popular gig reviews involve not only even more time, but also considerable cost and expenses of all kinds which are hard to meet and restrict the number of gigs that can be covered.

 All donations to help with the upkeep and continued devopment of Rainlore's World will be gratefully received.
-Remeber, this site is run on a purely voluntary, non-commercial basis.
+Remember, this site is run on a purely voluntary, non-commercial and not-for-profit basis.
+Please help keep it that way.

 Information collected through "cookies" by Rainlore's World's web hosts is only used for purposes of providing statistics of usage of the site and any such information is not personally identifiable.
 Any such information is also only held short-term.